benzomedia/flickr-search/README.md

 ``git clone git@github.com:benzomedia/flickr-search.git [your-directory]`` Go to your directory and run the build command
 ``cd [your-directory] && npm run build``
-The app should compile all the code it needs in order to run Go to the ``public`` directory in the project and open ``index.html`` in any browser.
+The app should compile all the code it needs in order to run.
+Go to the ``public`` directory in the project and open ``index.html`` in any browser.